kkatodus/diary_app_react-django/README.md

 To allow easier sharing of this project, I have containerized the backend and db of this project using docker.

+You can look at a quick walk through of this project [here](doc:https://youtu.be/fzO0WR2NVC8)

 ## Getting Started

 ## Start the backend